MicrosoftDocs/azure-reference-other/studio-module-reference/split-data-using-relative-expression.md

 ---
 # Split a dataset using a relative expression

-This topic describes how to use the **Relative Expression Split** option in the [Split Data](split-data.md) module of Azure Machine Learning Studio.
+This article describes how to use the **Relative Expression Split** option in the [Split Data](split-data.md) module of Azure Machine Learning Studio.
 This option is helpful when you need to divide a dataset into training and testing datasets using a numerical expression.
 For example:

 + Age greater than 40 vs. 40 or younger
 + Test score of 60 or higher vs. less than 60